Uranium Science 2025

 A nuclear fuel element

-Nuclear power is a cornerstone technology of the modern energy sector, and plays a crucial role in the global transition towards a carbon neutral future.
-The stringent efficiency, safety, and environmental standards required for next-generation nuclear fuels present an exciting challenge to uranium materials research.
+Nuclear power is a cornerstone technology of the modern energy sector, and plays a crucial role in the global transition towards a carbon-neutral future.
+The stringent efficiency, safety, and environmental standards required for next-generation nuclear fuels and their associated fuel cycles present an exciting challenge to uranium materials research.
 Additionally, understanding the behaviour of current nuclear fuels within the worlds operational reactors remains an active area of research, highlighting both the complexity and importance of understanding this uranium system.
-We look forward to contributions within this theme that further our understanding of contemporary nuclear fuels or the candidate materials for next generations of nuclear reactors.
+We look forward to contributions within this theme that further our understanding of contemporary nuclear fuels, the candidate materials for next generations of nuclear reactors and their associated nuclear fuel cycles

 A digital representation of a uranium atom